After Your Program

 Believe it or not, it’s common for students to experience difficulties readjusting to American culture.
 Check out Prepare for Reverse Culture Shock for information about how to minimize reverse culture shock.

-Read and e-sign the "Credit Transfer Information" document on your KSU online study abroad (StudioAbroad) application
+Read and e-sign the "Credit Transfer Information" document on your KSU online education abroad (StudioAbroad) application

 This information is for students who will be transferring credit from an institution abroad to KSU.

-Log in to your KSU online study abroad application and click on "KSU CAS login" in the upper right-hand corner.
-Log-in to the system and choose your study abroad program to view and e-sign the "Credit Transfer Information" document.
+Log in to your KSU online education abroad application and click on "KSU CAS login" in the upper right-hand corner.
+Log-in to the system and choose your education abroad program to view and e-sign the "Credit Transfer Information" document.
 This document will provide information on the process of transferring credits from your program abroad to KSU.

 Attend Unpacking Your International Experience: The Study Abroad Re-Entry Event